Skip to main content

 2) Match the format to the routine

 A mask is typically chosen for facial convenience and wearable simplicity.
 A panel is chosen for larger treatment areas and broader coverage.
 Whole-body systems are a separate category and are often used in clinical settings.
-If you are choosing between formats, start with the routine you can realistically maintain, then work backwards to the best device type.
+If you're choosing between formats, start with the routine you can realistically maintain, then work backwards to the best device type.

 3) Treat early research as direction, not certainty